kojiishi/snap-height/README.md

-When the optional `<number>` is specified, and it is between 0 and 1, it defines the baseline position within the line.
+When the optional `<number>` is specified, and it is between 0 and 1, it defines the baseline position within the line and it tries to align the font's baseline to the specified baseline in the grid.

-In this case,
+To do so,
 the space distribution is changed as below:

 * _space-over_ = (L + BP - (1em - BP)) / 2 - mod((LH + A - D) / 2, L)